This post was the contents of NoCars.org.uk (now retired)

 The UK Climate Change Act of 2008 aims to cut greenhouse gas emissions by 80% by 2050 to approximately 2.5 tonnes CO2e per year.
 At these estimates the emissions from the manufacture of an electric car are 5 years of this total budget.

-Postscript January 2016: Carbon emissions of a car in a year
+Postscript January 2016: Carbon emissions from driving a car in a year

 Tail pipe emissions from the SMMT for new cars in 2015 (including VW?) uprated a bit to 160 gm CO2/km – because published figures only account for measured tail-pipe emissions.
 They do not include emissions in processing and transporting oil.
 Average distance per year is taken as 12,700 km